IBD Patient Guidance

 Get information from credible sources

 The web is full of information and recommendations.
 Some information is written by experts, social influencers, and the media.
 Sorting through this information and understanding what’s being researched, approved and what is safe to use can be difficult.
 With the rise of this pandemic comes those who are looking to profit off the fears of the masses through promoting “treatments” or “cures” that lack evidence and may cause harm.
-Recently, individuals seeking to avoid SARS-COV-2 have been poisoned by use of chloroquine phosphate found in fish tank cleaner and others have been poisoned taking unprescribed chloroquine or hydrochloroquine.
-The CDC recently issued a warning about chloroquine phosphate and advised healthcare providers to ensure appropriate use of prescription drugs and chloroquine and hydrochloroquine.
 Any recommendation found on TV, on a website, or in social media should be discussed with your healthcare team.

-It’s also important to know the details your community is taking to flatten the curve.
 The best source of information can be found by visiting your local health department websites.
 The news media is providing general information but may not be providing specifics for your community.
 As you and your family make decisions, please visit your local health department’s website for specific guidance.
-Local health departments are providing guidance that pertains to local risk and precautions specific to those people living and working in the community.
-Some local health departments may also have alerts that you can sign up for to stay updated on any new information about your area.

 Guidance for patients with COVID-19